e0958902/tp/docs/UserGuide.md

     -n name                 Name of medication
-    -i illness              Illness that the medication is used for -s sideEffects          Side effects of the medication -a allFields            Search all fields
-    -h                      Prints this help message
+    -i illness              Illness that the medication is used for -s sideEffects          Side effects of the medication -a allFields            Search all fields (name, illness, side effects) -h                      Prints this help message
 ```
 Examples: